ChayanBhansali/BookRecommender/README.md

 ![Book Recommender Web App](https://github.com/ChayanBhansali/BookRecommender/blob/main/snapshot.gif)

 ## Overview
-This repository contains code for a book recommender web app built using Streamlit.
+This repository contains code for a book recommender model building and it's web app built using Streamlit.
 The app uses a machine learning model trained on a dataset available on Kaggle to recommend books based on user preferences.

 ## Prerequisites